PRTG Manual: REST Dell EMC LUN Sensor

 - This sensor uses lookups to determine the status values of one or more channels.
 This means that possible states are defined in a lookup file.
 You can change the behavior of a channel by editing the lookup file that the channel uses.
 For details, see section Define Lookups.

-PRTG performs a meta-scan before you can actually add this sensor and requires basic information for this scan in advance.
-Provide the requested information in the appearing dialog box.
-During the scan, PRTG recognizes all items available for monitoring based on your input.
-The following settings differ in comparison to the sensor's Settings tab.
+PRTG performs a meta-scan before you can add this sensor and requires basic information in advance.
+Provide the required information in the dialog box that appears.
+PRTG then recognizes all items that are available for monitoring based on your input.

 EMC Specific